CONNECTICUT

 (early 17th-century), Thompson

-Used by Nipmuck Indians against attacks by the Narraganset.
+A Nipmuck Indian stronghold used as a defense against attacks by the Narraganset.

 (Mashantucket Pequot Indian Reservation)

-A Mashantucket Indian palisaded village.
-It was excavated in 1992.
-The Mashantucket Pequot Museum and Research Center is here.
+A Mashantucket (Monhantic) Indian palisaded village.
+Site was excavated in 1992.
+The Mashantucket Pequot Museum and Research Center is located here, with a recreated palisaded village.

 Pequot Hill